jasocami/django-csvfixtures/README.md

 * Fields in the CSV must exactly match the model field names.

 This example can be used directly in the admin panel or via the **Upload fixture** button in each model’s changelist.

----

-This keeps the library fully **plug-and-play**, **admin-integrated**, and **ready for production use** without requiring the user to manually include any URLs or modify their Django configuration.

 ## Debug